jsog/jsog-ruby/README.md

-# Serializing JavaScript Object Graphs with Ruby
+# JavaScript Object Graphs with Ruby

 This Ruby gem serializes and deserializes cyclic object graphs in the [JSOG format](https://github.com/jsog/jsog).